aurelia/cli/README.md

       }
     }
   }
-});
+};

+cli.command('bundle', bundleCfg);
+cli.command('unbundle', bundleCfg);
 ```
-> Note that, this bundle configuration is valid for [v0.14.0 of skeleton-navigation](https://github.com/aurelia/skeleton-navigation/tree/0.14.0) only.
+> Note that, this bundle configuration is valid for [v0.16.2 of skeleton-navigation](https://github.com/aurelia/skeleton-navigation/tree/0.16.2) only.

 # Commands
 The following section explains how to use the different CLI commands.